The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 Stack header elements

 Once you’ve added two or more items to the top or bottom header, you can choose whether those items display side by side or stacked.
-In the Style Editor:
+In Site Styles:

 - Go to the Header: Layout section and ensure there are two items in one area (for example, choose Branding Position: Top Left and Tagline Position: Top Left).